-She found her love for teaching when she had started as a demo dancer at the age of 12.
+Abby found her love for teaching when she had started as a demo dancer at the age of 12.
 She was a demo dancer for 2 years and an assistant for 6 years.
 She has helped with a large variety of classes throughout her years of assisting ranging from ages 2-adult.
 Abby will be entering her fifth year of teaching during the 2022-2023 dance season where she will be teaching both recreational and competitive classes.
 Abby is very excited to add both teen troupe level classes and Mother Daughter as new recreational classes to her schedule.
-Abby is also the 2nd year coach of the Rising Star competitive team as well as the rising star competition team coach.
+Abby is also the 2nd year coach of the Rising Star competitive team as well as the first-year coach of the VPAC Company.
 Her favorite part of working with dancers is helping them find their love for dance and seeing their excitement when they finally understand something that they had been working hard on for a long time.